BeckaYu/stanCode-SC201/README.md

 Hello, I'm Rebecca Yu 👋

 ## 👩‍💻 About Me
 In May 2023, I shifted gears from Product Management to aspiring Data Analyst, immersing myself in Python through stanCode's rich curriculum.
-I’m set to join UCLA’s MSBA Program in September 2024 and am excited about making my mark in the U.S. software industry soon after.

 ## 💛 My Journey
 I have conquered [SC001](https://github.com/BeckaYu/stanCode-SC001.git) and [SC101](https://github.com/BeckaYu/stanCode-SC101.git) courses, giving me skills similar to what's taught in Stanford's CS106B.
 My educational quest continues with an exciting lineup in the courses of SC201: Deep Learning, Machine Learning, Computer Vision, and NLP with Deep Learning.
 Stay tuned for updates on my learning milestones!